WeMakeMachines/pi-minion/README.md

    See the guide [Installing Python Dependencies on Linux](./INSTALLING_PYTHON_DEPENDENCIES.md)

 2. Create a `.env` file from the `.env.example`

+3. Create the virtual environment

     `python3 -m venv ./venv/`

-3. Activate the virtual environment
+4. Activate the virtual environment

     `. venv/bin/activate`

-4. Install the requirements
+5. Install the requirements

     `pip install -r requirements.txt`